 - Allowing unauthorized individuals or groups access to the Labs.

 - Sharing your CalNet id and passphrase so others can use your computer/print account.

 - Logging into multiple computers in the Labs or Studios.

-- Unattended rendering on computers in the Labs or Studios.
+- Unattended rendering or computation on computers in the Labs or Studios.